yanxu2021/ApartmentUs1/Challenge 5 - API.md

 2. Setting state with the JSON data that is returned from the fetch request

 ```
-What is fetch in React js?
+Review: what is fetch in React js?
 The most accessible way to fetch data with React is using the Fetch API.
 The Fetch API is a tool that's built into most modern browsers on the window object ( window. fetch )
 and enables us to make HTTP requests very easily using JavaScript promises.